srajma/drafts/Articles/features/foreign/axial.md

 ![](../../../-attachments/foreign/indic_maharashtra.png)

-I briefly considered that there may have also been some early incursions from the Kambojas into Southern India, based on place names like Aśmaka and Ṛṣika (Aśmaka was a variant form of Aśvaka, Ṛṣika referred to the Asii – but they also referred to nations in the Deccan) – but I think this is more likely that Indian writers just gave similar names to tribes that were distant from the Central Country, cf naming of places in South-East Asia based on Taxila, Kamboja (Cambodia), Dwaravati, even Yavana (as the Java island was called in early literature, even though the Greeks had no connection to it – and in fact, this is the etymological root for “Java”).
+I briefly considered that there may have also been some early incursions from the Kambojas into Southern India, based on place names like Aśmaka and r̥ṣika (Aśmaka was a variant form of Aśvaka, r̥ṣika referred to the Asii – but they also referred to nations in the Deccan) – but I think this is more likely that Indian writers just gave similar names to tribes that were distant from the Central Country, cf naming of places in South-East Asia based on Taxila, Kamboja (Cambodia), Dwaravati, even Yavana (as the Java island was called in early literature, even though the Greeks had no connection to it – and in fact, this is the etymological root for “Java”).

 ![](../../../-attachments/foreign/explorers.png)